 The Miami Children's Health System/Nicklaus Children's Hospital Psychology Internship Program is accredited by the Committee on Accreditation (CoA) of the American Psychological Association.
 The contact information for the CoA is:

 Dr. Rose Alvarez-Salvat

 .
-Applications are reviewed by members of the Psychology Internship Selection Committee and invitations to attend an Open House are extended by December 18th
+Applications are reviewed by members of the Psychology Internship Selection Committee and invitations to attend an interview are extended by December 19th

 .
-Applicants who have clinical training and experience relevant to work in the areas of pediatric health psychology, and /or clinical neuropsychology will be invited to attend the Open House.
-Open House attendance is encouraged.
-The Open House is held in mid January.
-Telephone interviews may be conducted in lieu of Open House interviews when necessary.
-During the Open House, candidates have the opportunity for a general orientation to the program, as well as personal interviews with internship faculty and current interns.
+Applicants who have clinical training and experience relevant to work in the areas of pediatric health psychology, and /or clinical neuropsychology will be invited to attend the interview.
+Interview attendance is encouraged.
+The interview is held in mid January.
+Telephone interviews may be conducted in lieu of formal interviews when necessary.
+During the interviews, candidates have the opportunity for a general orientation to the program, as well as personal interviews with internship faculty and current interns.
 Applicants are ranked and preliminary decisions concerning selection are made following the interviews.
 Interns are selected according to the procedures set forth by APPIC.
 Written confirmation of acceptance is provided.